-The Adaptive Silviculture for Climate Change (ASCC) project is a collaborative effort led by Linda Nagel (Colorado State University) to establish a series of experimental silvicultural trials in various forest ecosystem types across the United States.
-Scientists, land managers, and a variety of partners have developed five initial trial sites as part of a multi-region study researching long-term ecosystem responses to a range of climate change adaptation actions.
-Silvicultural treatments at each study site are developed using the Adaptation Workbook process from Forest Adaptation Resources: Climate Change Tools and Approaches for Land Managers and contain treatments that approximate three general climate adaptation options: resistance, resilience, and transition.
+The Adaptive Silviculture for Climate Change (ASCC) project is a collaborative effort led by Linda Nagel at Colorado State University (but NIACS claims her, too!) to establish a series of experimental silvicultural trials in various forest ecosystem types across the United States and Canada.
+Scientists, land managers, and key partners have developed a network of fully-replicated operational sites with new affiliate sites underway to study long-term ecosystem responses to a range of climate change adaptation actions.
+Silvicultural treatments at each study site were developed using the Forest Adaptation Resources process and encompass treatments that approximate three broad climate adaptation options: resistance, resilience, and transition.

 "Thank you so much for bringing a true collaborative process to the Mississippi!
 Bringing together such a complex team from different agencies and philosophies is so challenging and you led them all through it in a way that made them feel heard but also was successful in achieving our goals!
 I’m so excited for our next steps!"

 The ASCC Network welcomes two new sites in 2019.
 Colorado State University and NIACS led workshops to develop the following new ASCC trial installations:

 Leslie Brandt initiated the first urban affiliate ASCC site and will be located at Crosby Farm Regional Park in St. Paul, MN.
 The site is located in a floodplain forest ecosystem, dominated by an ash-elm mixed lowland hardwood forest type.
 Workshop: March 25-26, 2019